stagenow/docs/edge/source/csp/sdcard.md

 ### Overview

-The SdCard Manager setting type allows your application to manage the use of the devices SD card.
+The SdCard Manager setting type allows your application to manage the use of the device SD card.

 ### Main Functionality

-* Enable SdCard
-* Disable SdCard
+* Enable/Disable SdCard

 ## Feature Compatibility